gopilot/backend/README.md

 -------
 Running `python setup.py` from the root will run a dev server.

-You also must be running mongo and redis (run `mongod` and `redis-server` if the processes aren't running on their own)
+You also must be running mongo and redis (run `mongod` and `redis-server` if the processes aren't running on their own).

 Testing
 -------